REGISTRATION IS NOW CLOSED

 If you are interested in volunteering at this year’s conference, please complete the Volunteer Registration Form.

-Please note that you will not be registered as a volunteer until you submit the form.
+You will not be registered as a volunteer until you submit the form.
 Volunteer positions are limited and filled on a first-come, first-served basis.
 If all positions are filled, there is a waiting list available.
-If you have any questions regarding volunteering at the conference, please contact Nina Jones at Trimet at email@example.com or (503) 962-2337.
+If you have any questions regarding volunteering at the conference, please contact Nina Jones at Multnomah County at email@example.com.

 6:30 am – 1:00 pm Pre-Conference (Registration)